 Then we have the following theorem.

-\begin{Thm}[\cite{Frenkel:2020}] The solutions of the nondegenerate $SL(r+1)$ QQ-system \eqref{eq:dQQrelations} are in one-to-one correspondence with the solutions to the following algebraic equations between the roots of $\{Q_i^+(z)\}_{i=1,\dots, r}$ known as the Bethe ansatz equations for $\mathfrak{sl}(n+1)$ XXZ spin chain:
+\begin{Thm}[\cite{Frenkel:2020}] The solutions of the nondegenerate $SL(r+1)$ $QQ$-system \eqref{eq:dQQrelations} are in one-to-one correspondence with the solutions to the following algebraic equations between the roots of $\{Q_i^+(z)\}_{i=1,\dots, r}$ known as the Bethe Ansatz equations for $\mathfrak{sl}(n+1)$ XXZ spin chain:

 where $i=1,\ldots,r; k=1,\ldots,r+1_i$. \end{Thm}